 We believe the Church is God’s called-out people who have specific rights and responsibilities.
 The Church enjoys a special kind of fellowship which is rooted in the Christian’s common fellowship with the Father.
 The Church should be a servant to God and humanity and apply New Testament principles to its life.

+Baptism is an ordinance of the Church and is essential for obedience to Christ’s command.
+Jesus commissioned his followers to go and make disciples of all nations and baptize them (Matthew 28:19).
 Baptism is an outward symbol of an inward grace.
 It is to be practiced by those who profess faith in Christ and express commitment to follow Him.
-We do not believe Baptism is essential to salvation, but it can be a very significant event in a believer’s life.
 We practice baptism by immersion.

 Feet Washing is a celebration of the Incarnation and reminds us of our calling to be servants.
 It is an expression of our love for one another.
 It reminds us of our need to minister and to be ministered unto.